bradwestness/bradwestness.github.io/_posts/2017-03-21-nintendo-switch-first-impressions-part-3.md

 ### Snipperclips

-*Snipperclips* is sort of the opposite of *1-2-Switch*, it's a really fun and effective way to show off the switch, and it comes at a reduced price ($20), due to being available strictly as a digital download in the eShop.
+*Snipperclips* is sort of the opposite of *1-2-Switch*, it's a really fun and effective way to show off the Switch, and it comes at a reduced price ($20), due to being available strictly as a digital download in the eShop.
 It's a fun and surprisingly deep little puzzle game, and since the main game is cooperative, it's a good way to show off the console to casual gamers and friends.

 ![1-2-Switch]({{ site.baseurl }}content/images/snipperclips.jpg)